-While the industry is moving ahead, situations like the March 2008 environmental dispute between Kazakhstan and a foreign oil consortium further imply the government’s intention to gain influence over its oil and mining industries.
+While the industry is moving ahead, situations such as the March 2008 environmental dispute between Kazakhstan and a foreign oil consortium further imply the government’s intention to gain influence over its oil and mining industries.

 An opportunity for KazMunaiGas to negotiate entry into Karachaganak may occur this year when KPO asks the government to sanction an $8bn project to boost production at the field to 380,000 barrels a day, double the current levels.

 The government’s wish to claw back control in mining and oil was further illustrated last month (June 2008) when London’s two Kazakh mining giants came a step closer to merging after Kazakhstan’s government swapped part of its stake in Eurasian National Resources Corporation (ENRC) for a large slice of its rival company Kazakhmys.

 It has been said Kazakhmys will issue 80 million new shares to the country’s government giving it a 15% stake.
 The government, for its turn, will give 99 million of the shares it owns in ENRC to Kazakhmys, reducing the government’s stake in ENRC to 12% and boost Kazakhmys’ holding in its rival from 14.6% to 22.2%.

 The deal will mark a long-held ambition of the government to hold major stakes (and consequently more board positions) in both of its mining giants.
 Kazakhmys was recently valued at £7.57bn, and plans to continue to diversify its portfolio by acquiring other natural resources in Kazakhstan.

 The way forward